DrBig-Brain/Brain-Tumor-PyTorch/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project was made under SPEC, NIT Hamirpur for more information visit https://spec.nith.ac.in.

 ## Contributing